 Imagine that the spaces between your teeth are like your kitchen floor.
 It gets dirty, but regular sweeping and mopping help keep it clean.
 Unfortunately, the longer you neglect them, the more buildup forms and the harder it is to clean.
 That's what happens when you skip flossing: the spaces between your teeth gather plaque, making it harder and harder to keep them clean.
 When the plaque grows out of control, it may lead to gum disease.

 Choosing a Floss

 The first step in banishing plaque from the tight spaces between your teeth is finding a product that you like and will use every day without fail.
 You can purchase dental floss in waxed and unwaxed versions, with some flavored and some unflavored.
-It's a personal preference, but the most important thing to remember with floss, according to the American Dental Association (ADA), is that you choose a product with the ADA seal.
+It's a personal preference, but the most important thing to remember with floss, is that you choose a product with the ADA seal.
 That means the product has been endorsed by the ADA and verified to be safe and effective.

 Use this step-by-step guide to help you get the hang of flossing:

-Discard floss when you're done.
-Floss isn't reusable, and it isn't as effective the second time around and has plaque on it, according to the ADA.
+- Discard floss when you're done.
+Floss isn't reusable, and it isn't as effective the second time around and has plaque on it.

 Tips and Tricks

 Even if you have the floss and know how to use it, you might still find yourself forgetting to clean between your teeth after you brush.
 You can try a few different techniques to see if it helps trigger your memory.
 It doesn't matter if you floss before or after brushing, but keep your floss where you'll see it beside your toothbrush.
 That way, when you brush your teeth, you'll remember to floss as well.
 The best time of day to floss is whenever it fits best in your schedule.